-Lunch: It’s the American Southwest, so enjoy a Mexican meal at Serrano’s.
+Lunch: It’s the American Southwest, so enjoy a Mexican meal at Serrano’s at 141 S. Arizona Ave, in downtown Chandler.
 I strongly recommend the carne asada tacos, but you can’t go wrong no matter what you choose.
 Everything at this family owned restaurant is prepared onsite.
 One taste and you’ll be hooked!

 Evening: Evenings in Chandler are perfect for more outdoor adventure, catching a movie, shopping or just hanging out the pool.

 - Skate with reckless abandon at Snedigar Sportsplex, which has a skate park, hiking trails, children’s playgrounds, picnic areas and sports fields.
 Watch a little league game or enjoy the other amenities in the cooler evening weather.